geekarist/CityAccess/README.md

 ## Planned features

-- Automatically resize the Directions frame to fit to its content
+- Automatically resize the Directions frame to fit to its content.
+See http://stackoverflow.com/a/25880845.
 - Add/remove destinations

 ## Build & development